shounakpaul/BhookaPet/README.md

 ## Installation

-1. Clone the repository:
+1. Clone the repository.

 2. Install dependencies using npm.

-3. Start the development server:
+3. Start the development server.

 4. Follow the instructions from the Expo CLI to launch the app on a physical device or emulator.